 The SARS-CoV-2 neutralizing activity in maternal and cord blood was quantified using an assay developed by Crawford and colleagues.(16) The assays utilizes HIV-based SARS-CoV-2 S baring pseudoviral particles, encoded by a plasmid that contains a 21 amino acid intracellular domain truncation mutant of the SARS-CoV-2 spike protein (delta 21 spike) based on the strain Wuhan-Hu-1 GenBank NC_045512.(17) This pseudoviral particle was then co-transfected with a lentiviral backbone construct that uses a CMV reporter to express the ZsGreen and firefly luciferase reporters (BEI catalog number NR-52516) in HEK293T cells for 72 hours.
 The supernatant was then collected and purified before transduced into ACE-2 expressing 293T target cells; these cells were then aliquoted and stored at -80 C for use in pseudovirus neutralization assays.

-To measure neutralizing activity in plasma, a 5-fold dilution series was prepared for each sample and incubated with a standard amount of the SARS-CoV-2 pseudovirus (Appendix X, Figure S2.).
+To measure neutralizing activity in plasma, a 5-fold dilution series was prepared for each sample and incubated with a standard amount of the SARS-CoV-2 pseudovirus.
 Pseudovirus-antibody complexes were then added to 1E5 adherent ACE-2 transduced HEK293T cells in a 96 well plate, centrifuged for 30 minutes and then incubated for 24 hours and at 37C under 5% CO2.
 Pseudovirus infection and inhibition of infection (neutralization) were quantified using the Promega Bright-Glo Luciferase Assay System and the luminometer fiber on a synergy BIOTEK plate reader.
 The 50% inhibitory concentration/dilution (IC50) for each plasma sample tested was determined by normalizing the luminescence signal in each sample dilution to the maximum signal in a pseudovirus alone control.
-IC50 log dilutions were then calculated by imputation after sigmoidal fitting of each neutralization curve using GraphPad Prism, again determined relative to pre-pandemic negative controls and to convalescent plasma.
+IC50 log dilutions were then calculated by imputation after sigmoidal fitting of each neutralization curve using GraphPad Prism.

+APPENDIX 3.
+SARS-CoV-2 antibody and neutralization titers.
+A-C) Antibody class-specific serological testing for SARS-CoV-2 receptor binding domain (RBD) IgG, IgA and IgM.
+Each curve represents a serial dilution of an individual serum or plasma sample, including control pooled pre-pandemic (green) and convalescent plasma (red).
+(D) Lentiviral pseudovirus reporter assay for the detection of neutralizing antibodies against SARS-CoV-2 spike protein.
+(E) Shown are neutralization curves normalized to maximum infectivity (pseudovirus alone), from which 50% inhibitory plasma dilutions were extrapolated for each sample by sigmoidal fitting.

-APPENDIX C. REGRESSION ANALYSIS METHODS
+APPENDIX 4.
+REGRESSION ANALYSIS METHODS

 A linear regression analysis was performed to analyze the relationship between log maternal RBD IgG titer (outcome) and the latency of maternal infection (natural logarithm days).
 Log days were used to help ensure adherence to the underlying assumptions of linear regression.
 The estimated slope for log maternal RBD IgG titer versus log latency days was significantly different from zero (p = 0.049).